 The course begins in late September and features an attachment in April with local/national newspapers for typically three weeks.

-You will spend an intense nine months learning the fundamentals of the business - how to write, report and interview for newspapers, the technical and production skills you will need to project your stories effectively and, importantly, the attitudes, news sense, judgement and discipline the profession demands.
+You will spend an intense nine months learning the fundamentals of the business - how to write, report and interview for newspapers and online channels, the technical and production skills you will need to project your stories effectively and, importantly, the attitudes, news sense, judgement and discipline the profession demands.